MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

   /// such as user active throw an exception like `throw "abc"`.
   [propget] HRESULT Message([out, retval] LPWSTR* value);

-  /// This will return the exception detail, it's a json struct with complete information for
+  /// This will return all details of the exception as a JSON string.
+In the case that script has thrown a non-Error object such as `throw "abc";` or any other non-Error object, you can get object specific properties.
   /// exception, if get_Name and get_Exception is not enough, user can use this interface and
   /// get what they want.
-  [propget] HRESULT Detail([out, retval] LPWSTR* detail);
+  [propget] HRESULT ExceptionAsJSON([out, retval] LPWSTR* value);
 }

 /// This is the result for ExecuteScriptWithResult.